 ½ cup traditional oats – Do not use quick-cooking oats or steel-cut oats.
 You want old-fashioned, traditional, whole oats.

 1 tsp. baking powder – Make sure it’s fresh or newer otherwise it won’t work very well.

 1 tsp. ground cinnamon – You can leave this out if you don’t care for cinnamon.

-¼ cup granular sweetener – I used Xylitol because that’s what easiest on my blood sugar.
+¼ cup granular sweetener – I used Xylitol because that’s what is easiest on my blood sugar.
 But you can use any granular sweetener you are comfortable using.
-Try Sucanat, coconut sugar or even monk fruit.
+Try Sucanat, coconut sugar, or even monk fruit.
 All will work well here.
-Just be aware that a darker sugar will give your cookies a darker color.
+Just be aware that darker sugar will give your cookies a darker color.
 You didn’t do anything wrong if this happens.
 It’s just fine and very tasty.

 ¼ cup coconut oil – I used the stuff that is solid and then melted it down.
-That way, when they cool off, they have one more thing holing them together along with the eggs.
+That way, when they cool off, they have one more thing holding them together along with the eggs.
 It makes them less crumbly.
 But you can use whatever oil you are comfortable with.

 3 large eggs – These are best used at room temperature.
 Cold eggs will still work, but not as well.